James Delaney is a bit of a mystery to me.

 “It’s easy to harness that energy, you just have to be open to it,” says James.
 “It has to change, and The Wilds has shown that it can change.
 Now you see Friends of Zoo Lake, the James and Ethel Gray Foundation… a lot of people are getting so fed up with nothing being done, so you literally have to just do it yourself.”

 The Wilds has now become too big for just one person to champion, so James is in the process of joining forces with the Johannesburg Heritage Foundation to form a committee.
 I hope this is still on track, despite the recent happenings, as both James and the Johannesburg Heritage Foundation have done a lot of good work for this city.

 “What was just me doing things doesn’t really work any longer because I can’t do it all.
 My cowboy days might be over – but I did try use a bolt-cutter to get into The Wilds when it was locked and the neighbours reported me, so maybe not?”

 Find James Delaney’s art studio at Victoria Yards in Lorentzville, Space No: 8G2 (Victoria Yards is open 9am to 5pm on weekdays; 10am to 5pm on Saturdays; 10am to 4pm on Sundays).
 Follow him on Instagram @delaneyartist, join the Friends of The Wilds Facebook group, or visit his website at delaney.co.za

-UPDATE: As of January 2021, the Wilds is open to the public under Level 3 lockdown from 9AM until 6PM.
+UPDATE: The Wilds is open to the public under Level 1 lockdown from 6AM until 6PM.
 Masks are compulsory, and you need to sign in and sanitise.
-No picnicking/group gatherings.
+No picnicking.
 Volunteers are still not allowed in the Wilds due to the MOU not working out, but I have been told a plan is being made.

 *Featured image courtesy @kudzaiking